Psychoeducational and Skills Groups

 Thursdays, 1:00 - 2:30 p.m.

-The Managing Life Stress group is a 9-week DBT-informed group that focuses on the awareness, impact, and management of life stress, including (but not limited to) academic, social, personal, family-of-origin, mental health and relationship stress.
+The Bringing Back Balance group is a 9-week DBT-informed group that focuses on the awareness, impact, and management of life stress, including (but not limited to) academic, social, personal, family-of-origin, mental health and relationship stress.
 The goal of this group is to help students tolerate life stress and enhance their overall well-being.
+For more information please schedule a Phone Screening or reach out to Amy Young or Kayla Gromen.

 Participation in this group requires working with an individual therapist at Counseling and Consultation Service.